MShekow/docker-tag-monitor/README.md

 # Docker Tag Monitor

-Docker Tag Monitor is a web service that tells you how often a Docker/OCI image has changed over time (assuming that it has been monitoring the image/tag for a while).
+Docker Tag Monitor is a web service that tells you how often a Docker/OCI image has changed over time (assuming that _Docker Tag Monitor_ has been monitoring the image/tag for a while).

-You can use hosted version https://docker-tag-monitor.augmentedmind.de/ or host it yourself with Docker compose or Kubernetes.
+You can use a hosted version https://docker-tag-monitor.augmentedmind.de/ or host it yourself with Docker compose or Kubernetes.

 ## Background

 Registries such as Docker Hub do _not_ store or expose how often a specific image/tag has changed.
 Given a specific tag, you can merely look up the _age_ of the most recent push.
-But a small number, e.g. "1 day", is _not_ a good indicator for the update frequency of an image.
-The maintainers might update an image tag only twice a _year_, and coincidentally the last updated happened to be 1 day ago.
+But a small age, e.g. "1 day", is _not_ a good indicator for the update frequency of an image.
+The maintainers might update an image tag only twice a _year_, and coincidentally the last update happened to be 1 day ago.

 However, the rebuild frequency of image version tags _should_ be one of your evaluation criteria when choosing (base) images, so that's why _Docker Tag Monitor_ was created.

-See this blog post (TODO) for more details.
+See this [blog post](https://www.augmentedmind.de/2024/11/24/docker-image-version-tag-updates/) for more details and how to use _Docker Tag Monitor_.

 ## Used components